andyclymer/Tilt-Tool/README.md

 You're already previewing a variable font designSpace that's compatible for interpolation, the only remaining step is building it into a font.
 Use the RoboFont “Batch” extension or your tool of choice to make your final build.

+## License

+The Tilt Tool is licensed under the [Apache License](LICENSE.txt).
+Please refer to the full text of the license for details about the permissions, conditions, and disclaimers.

+Portions of the code have been annotated with their own copyrights and licenses:
+- [outlinePen](3DProjectionView/lib/outliner), Copyright (c) 2016 Frederik Berlaen, The MIT License (MIT)
+- [pyeuclid](3DProjectionView/lib/pyeuclid), Copyright © 2006 Alex Holkner Copyright © 2011–2012 Eugen Zagorodniy Copyright © 2011–2012 Dov Grobgeld Copyright © 2012 Lorenzo Riano, GNU Lesser General Public License